 No access was available to any sub-floor areas.

-We were able to access the roof void area, however, our inspection was restricted by flooring, insulation and excess storage items.
+We were able to access the roof void although our inspection was somewhat restricted by partial flooring, insulation and storage items.
+A partial view was possible of the void above the lowered ceiling in the rear projection.